mwaskom/lyman/doc/glossary.rst

      The location where data that will be input into the lyman workflows are stored.
 Should also correspond to the Freesurfer ``SUBJECTS_DIR``.

-    analysis directory
+    proc directory
-     The location where lyman will write output files for persistent storage after workflow execution.
+     The location where lyman will write processed output files for persistent storage after workflow execution.

     cache directory
      The location where lyman will write intermediate files for temporary